 The most commonly asked questions related to ‘Are the banks open today” are as follows:

-Mostly all banks and credit unions remain open just like the usual days in Canada, but you will find federal entities like Canada Post remain closed on Easter Mondays.
+Most banks and credit unions remain open just like the usual days in Canada, but you will find federal entities like Canada Post remain closed on Easter Mondays.

-Many banks and financial institutions stay open like the usual working day in Canada, as the day before Christmas is not a public holiday.
+Many banks and financial institutions stay open like a usual working day in Canada, as the day before Christmas is not a public holiday.
 But certain financial institutions like the TD Canada Trust remain closed both on Christmas Eve and Christmas Day.

 The above information is only meant to be informative.
 It comes from Canadian LIC’s own opinions, which can change at any time.
 This material is not meant to be financial or legal advice, and it should not be interpreted as such.
 If someone decides to act on the information on this page, Canadian LIC is not responsible for what happens.
 Every attempt is made to provide accurate and up-to-date information on Canadian LIC.
 Some of the terms, conditions, limitations, exclusions, termination, and other parts of the policies mentioned above may not be included, which may be important to the policy choice.
 For full details, please refer to the actual policy documents.
 If there is any disagreement, the language in the actual policy documents will be used.
 All rights reserved.